SINHAPIYUSH/HousePricePrediction/README.md

-# Advanced Regression Assignment: House price Prediction
+# Advanced Regression Assignment: House Price Prediction
 > Which variables are significant in predicting the price of a house, and How well those variables describe the price of a house.